*** This blog post was written throughout my time at university but published after graduating due to poor health.

 I am about to start my third year at Brighton University but have been studying for four years.
 As a disabled student, I know just how isolating it can be.
 That’s why I’ve decided to create a little series of posts and guides to help disabled students access university happier!

-There are thousands of other disabled students like you- it can just be a little difficult to find them, Ask your university if they run any disabled student societies, set disabled student meetups or have any ideas of how they can help you interact with other students.
+Most importantly - There are thousands of other disabled students like you- It can sometimes just be a little difficult to find them so ask your university if they have a disabled student society, or have any ideas of how they can help you interact with other disabled students.

 Don’t feel bad about emailing your main port of contact at the university regularly.
-I have a learning support coordinator at my university whom I contact on a regular basis to keep them updated with my health flares - this way if I become behind with university at all it’s all on my records if I fall behind with work.
-We also have a student support guidance tutor for each subject area, most universities will have someone in a similar role.
+I have a learning support coordinator at my university whom I contact on a regular basis to keep them updated with my health flares - this way if I become behind with university at all, it’s all on my records if I fall behind with work.
+We also have a Student Support Guidance Tutor (SSGT) for each subject area, most universities will have someone in a similar role.

 Emergency plan: